The Topic: Screamen Eagle/Matt’s Draft House, Inlet, NY

 Over the hill and through the wooded hills… no, not “to grandma’s house,” although Sharon Miller is a “grandma” …to Screamen Eagle we go.
 Please, dear readers, stop imagining me with a picnic basket, wearing a dress, and dancing my way to grandma’s house.
 It’s EMBARRASSING!

 Now we’re in downtown Inlet.
 There’s only one main intersection there: Route 28 and The South Shore Road.
 On the northeast corner you’ll see the oddly shaped, yet quite Adirondack-like, Screamen Eagle and Matt’s Draft House.
-The establishment seems a permanent part of the landscape, like it has been there
+The establishment seems a permanent part of the landscape, like it has been there forever.
+Indeed, the old postcard to your right has a building about where Screamen is now.

 I can easily imagine my great grandfather; Andrew Carman, stopping there to do what he did so often: buy supplies for Adirondack French Louie, so Louie didn’t have to leave his trap lines.
 I can see, in my mind, someone knocking on a side door down near the marina and saying a pass phrase, “Prohibition gave my cat hives,” and the door opens to liquid pleasure, rot gut… or the guys, the ones with the axes, ever eager to bust open kegs.